engige/movie_studio_analysis/README.md

 2. **Leverage International Markets**: Allocate significant marketing and distribution resources to international markets, particularly for family-friendly, animated comedies and action-adventure genres that have shown strong foreign gross performance.

-3. **Diverse Genre Combinations**: Encourage the development of hybrid genres that combine elements of action, adventure, comedy, and fantasy to maximize audience appeal.
+3. **Diverse Genre Combinations**: Develop hybrid genres that combine elements of action, adventure, comedy, and fantasy to maximize audience appeal.

 ### Next Steps: